Welcome to Lagos Eko Project

 In partnership with and

-Message From The Coordinator
+Message From The Head

 I have immense pleasure in welcoming you to the website of the Lagos Eko Secondary Education Project, a partnership between the Lagos State Government and the World Bank to enhance learning outcomes of the public junior and senior secondary schools.
 The Lagos Eko Project complements efforts of the State Government towards improving the overall standard of education.